Digital commerce is made possible by online payment gateways. If this component works smoothly, the rest of the issues can be easily solved.

 Want to Test Your Changes on Free Staging URLs?

 Try Cloudways managed WooCommerce hosting for a hassle-free experience.

-Next, you need to verify your account and complete the signup process.
+Next, verify your account and complete the signup process.
 Once it’s done, you will see a Launch button that will let you launch your server and host your WooCommerce store on a cloud server.

 Next, click on the Launch button and choose WooCommerce from the Application drop-down list and fill the application & server name field.

-Next, select your server type, server size, and server location for your WooCommerce store.
-Please note that the recommended server size for the production WooCommerce store is 4 GB or higher.
+Select your server type, server size, and server location for your WooCommerce store.
+Please note that for the smooth performance, the recommended server size for the production WooCommerce store is 4 GB or higher.
 1 GB or 2 GB can be used for staging or testing purposes.